Jump to main content

 Gender equality and equal opportunities

-Equal power and influence for women and men – that's what Sweden is aiming for.
-All information about SLU’s work on theese subjects are gathered on one page.
-Here, you can find information on current gender mainstreaming efforts and information and support linked to the work with equal opportunities.
+Equal power and influence for all genders – that is Sweden's goal.
+All details about SLU's work with gender equality and equal opportunities is gathered on one page.
+Here, you can find out more about the ongoing gender mainstreaming efforts, as well as and information and support linked to the work with equal opportunities.

 Study the Swedish way